JustSxm/Deals-Scraper/README.md

 ## Features

 - Zooming fast
-- Price Range (Min, Max)
+- Specify a price range (Min & Max) per scraper
-- Keywords exclusion
+- Blacklist keywords from the scraping
-- Strict mode (must have the keywords you mentionned)
+- Strict mode so only ads containing your keywords are picked
-- Repeating every amount of time specified
+- Schedule the project to run on a recurring basis
 - Easily add your own website if you know what you're doing

 <a name="Requirement"/>